Video-Oasis: Rethinking Evaluation of Video Understanding: Distilling the Challenges of Video Understanding

+Next, we assign each surviving QA pair to a single primary challenge category.
+For this categorization step, each annotator model receives the question, answer options, and the definitions of the five categories.
+To improve annotation consistency, we employ an ensemble of five proprietary LLMs~\cite{gpt4o,gpt5,o4mini}.
+A category label is accepted when at least three models agree; otherwise, the sample is manually inspected and labeled.
+Only 122 samples fail to reach consensus among the five LLMs and require manual inspection.
+Further details on category annotation prompts and robustness to annotation-model choices are provided in Sec.
+D.3 of the supplementary material.

 Our goal is not to introduce novel tasks, but to refine the fundamental capabilities of video understanding.
 While these categories may resemble traditional taxonomies, they are derived from a bottom-up, data-driven process.
-By filtering out decoupled priors, these core dimensions emerged organically from the remaining tasks.
+By filtering out shortcut-solvable samples, these video-native challenges are derived from the remaining tasks rather than imposed as predefined benchmark categories.

+\textbf{Overview.} From the 14 curated benchmarks covering diverse aspects of video understanding, 11,033 QA pairs remain from the original 24,416, associated with 4,938 unique videos.
+By reducing the evaluation volume by 55\%, Video-Oasis enables more efficient evaluation while preserving essential spatio-temporal challenges.
+The diagnostic tests used to construct this set are reproducible and extensible, enabling seamless incorporation of new benchmarks and emerging challenges.
+Additional statistics on the distilled video-native challenges are provided in Sec.
+D.1 of the supplementary material.

-\textbf{Qualitative Examples.} V-Oasis establishes a more rigorous problem setting, specifically targeting high-order spatio-temporal dependencies.
-In \Cref{fig:fig4} (left), tasks solvable through simple frame-level perception or linguistic/auditory reasoning without visual input fail to satisfy video-specific criteria.
-Moving beyond simple frame-level recognition, V-Oasis highlights challenges such as spatial and semantic matching across disparate views, chronological reasoning, and the preservation of temporal continuity, as illustrated in \Cref{fig:fig4} (right).
-These scenarios represent inherently video-native challenges that remain fundamentally inaccessible to other modalities, serving as the definitive roadmap for video understanding challenges.
+\textbf{Qualitative Examples.} Video-Oasis establishes a rigorous evaluation setting that specifically targets strict spatio-temporal dependencies.
+In \Cref{fig:fig4}(left), tasks solvable through simple frame-level perception or linguistic/auditory reasoning without visual input fail to satisfy video-specific criteria.
+Moving beyond simple frame-level recognition, Video-Oasis highlights challenges such as spatial and semantic matching across disparate views, chronological reasoning, and the preservation of temporal continuity, as illustrated in \Cref{fig:fig4}(right).
+These scenarios represent inherently video-native challenges that remain difficult to solve without access to visual and temporal evidence, highlighting the core directions that future video understanding evaluation should emphasize.
+More qualitative examples and category-level explanations are provided in Sec.
+D.2 of the supplementary material.

-\textbf{Overview.} From the 14 curated benchmarks covering diverse aspects of video understanding, 11,332 QA pairs remain from the original 24,416, associated with 5,199 unique videos.
-By reducing the evaluation volume by 54\%, our suite enables more efficient evaluation while preserving essential spatio-temporal challenges.
-V-Oasis is designed to be reproducible and extensible, as its diagnostic tests are fully implemented using open-source models.
-This enables seamless incorporation of new benchmarks and emerging challenges.
-In terms of task composition, Temporal Dynamics accounts for roughly half of the tasks, while the remaining tasks are evenly distributed across the other categories.